mpippo87/firebase-ios-sdk/SwiftPackageManager.md

 <img src="docs/resources/SPMProducts.png">

-If you've installed FirebaseAnalytics, Add the `-ObjC` option to `Other Linker Flags` in the `Build Settings` tab.
+If you've installed FirebaseAnalytics, add the `-ObjC` option to `Other Linker Flags` in the `Build Settings` tab for each target in the project.

 If you're using FirebaseAnalytics, Xcode 12.0, and have an issue with device installation or archive uploading, see the workaround at